MachineEditor/DeepFaceLab-MVE/README.md

 CPU mode enabled by arg --cpu-only for all stages.
 Follow requirements-cpu.txt to install req packages.
 Do not use DLIB extractor in CPU mode, its too slow.
 Only H64 model reasonable to train on home CPU.

+### Mac/linux/docker script support.

+This repo supports only windows build of scripts.
+If you want to support mac/linux/docker - create such fork, it will be referenced here.

 ### Prebuilt windows app: